 San Francisco is a city of villages, many parts of which rarely get explored by tourists spending a few days in the city.
 But I think that is a mistake.
-The purpose of this series is share some of the hidden gems by tapping into friends that live and work in these unique neighborhoods.
+The purpose of this series is to share some of the hidden gems by tapping into friends that live and work in these unique neighborhoods.
 So far we have explored the Sunset District via my friend Derek and Miraloma Park with Matthew and the Richmond with Jackie.

-After each interview I have included some additional spots to check out should you choose to visit.
+After each interview, I have included some additional spots to check out should you choose to visit.

 Favorite thing about the Financial District.